automl/SMAC3/doc/faq.rst

 .. rubric:: pyrfr raises cryptic import errors.

 Ensure that the gcc used to compile the pyrfr is the same as used for linking during execution.
-This often happens with Anaconda -- see Installation for a solution.
+This often happens with Anaconda -- see `Installation <installation.html>`_ for a solution.

 .. rubric:: My target algorithm is not accepted, when using the scenario-file.